parkji30/parkji30/README.md

 ### Hi There 👋
-My name is James Park and I am a research scientist at Queen's University studying the role of magnetic fields in star formation.
+My name is James Park and I am an incoming Data Scientist at TD Bank.

-I enjoy developing open source software to aid other scientists in their research.

 I am currently developing :computer: (or have developed) :
 <ol>